Derricklaff/Personal-Portfolio/README.md

 ### I do hope with more work added in place of the current placeholders, the page will grow bigger thus showing off the "scroll when click" mechanic i put into the hrefs

+### There was some challenges pushing a correct html file but after renaming to index.html isntead of index.HTML it deploys fine

 ### Snippets of deployed site
 ![SCREENSHOTS](/Assests/images/first-half-portfolio.JPG)
 ![SCREENSHOTS](/Assests/images/second-half-portfolio.JPG)